Telerik-Verified-Plugins/AppleWatch/README.md

 AppleWatch Cordova plugin
 =========================

 An AppleWatch plugin which requires no native code as the Watch UI is built with plain old JavaScript.

+> WatchOS 2+ support was generously sponsored by [Jose Walker](https://github.com/JoseWalker) and [Omar Ben brahim](https://github.com/omaxlive).

 ##UI widgets
 Let's start off with the fun stuff: how do we create Watch UI widgets with JavaScript?